 When it seems to get too complicated, take a step back.
 Withdraw.
 Start afresh.

 Also Read: 15 things we think too much about

 2. Travel sparked mindfulness in my ever-wandering mind —

 A wandering mind is an unhappy mind.

 When I travel, I have so much to see and explore.
-I was so mesmerized by the rainbow cloud, the train running across the mountain, the green pastures and the grazing sheep, the little emerald-eyed Argentinian girl in the bus that I didn’t get a chance to think of the past or of the future.
-In that moment the whole universe channelized all its positive energy — zooming into that one scene.
+I was so mesmerized by the rainbow cloud, the train running across the mountain, the green pastures and the grazing sheep, the little emerald-eyed Argentinian girl in the bus that I got a chance to think neither about past nor about future.
+At that moment the whole universe channelized all its positive energy — zooming into that one scene.
 I was calm and resolved.
 I was present in the present.